14 follow-up email templates and examples that get responses

 [YOUR NAME]

-These are people that have shown a serious interest in what your company offers.
+These are people who have shown a serious interest in what your company offers.
 They have also invested their time to learn more about what your product or service can do for their organization.
 So why send a follow-up email?

 Until the prospect has bought, there’s still a risk they might forget about what you offer or lose interest.
 Your follow-up message should briefly explain what happened in the demo and outline the next course of action.
 You can also address any concerns the prospect might have and gently nudge them further along the sales cycle.